 The Travel Guide to the Peninsula de Nicoya, Costa Rica, with detailed Maps, Hotels and Tourist Information

-Most travelers in a car breeze straight through on this bone-chilling track up hill and down dale although the area is an eldorado
+Most travelers in a car breeze straight through on this bone-chilling track up hill and down dale from Paquera to Nosara.
+The area however is an eldorado

 Few people live in this region and the lush jungle touching the sea and covering the islands gives a wild beauty to rocky cliffs, promontories and bays.

 Playa Naranjo isn't much more than the ferry slip and an abandoned gas station, but there are some nice hotels and the sandy beach of Naranjo, shaded by stocky trees.
 Close to Naranjo is the Karen Mogensen Reserve with trail through the jungle, river swimming pools and waterfall.

 3 km south from Naranjo, on the road to Paquera, a side road to the left leads to Playa Blanca which looks upon the Sugarhat Island and the former prison island Isla San Lucas.